jackd248/db-sync-tool/README.md

   -w WHERE, --where WHERE
                         Additional where clause for mysql dump to sync only selected rows, e.g. --where="deleted=0" -amo OPTIONS, --additional-mysqldump-options OPTIONS
-                        Additional where clause for mysql dump to sync only selected rows, e.g. --where="deleted=0"
+                        Additional mysqldump options for creating the database dump, e.g. --additional-mysqldump-options="--where="deleted=0"
 ```

 If you haven't declared a path to a SSH key, during the script execution you are requested to enter the SSH password for the given user in the shell argument or the `config.json` to enable a SSH connection for the remote system.